urbnindicators

 how the variable was calculated.
 Most (though not all) variables that

-are calculated by library(urbnindicators)
+variables that are calculated by library(urbnindicators)

-variables, where we divide two count variables.
+are percent variables, where we divide two count variables.
+For example,

 df_urbnindicators %>%